Two varieties of optic nerve infarction exist: nonarteritic and arteritic.

 Vision loss with both varieties of optic nerve infarction is typically rapid (over minutes, hours, or days) and painless.
 Some patients notice the loss on awakening.
 Symptoms such as general malaise, muscle aches and pains, headaches over the temple, pain when combing hair, jaw claudication, and tenderness over the temporal artery may be present with giant cell arteritis; however, such symptoms may not occur until after vision is lost.
 Visual acuity is reduced, and an afferent pupillary defect is present.

 Diagnosis of optic nerve infarction is based mainly on clinical evaluation, but ancillary testing may be needed.
 Most important is to exclude the arteritic variety because the other eye is at risk if treatment is not started quickly.
 Immediate tests include ESR, CBC, and C-reactive protein.
-ESR is usually dramatically elevated in the arteritic variety, often exceeding 100 mm/h, and normal in the nonarteritic variety.
-CBC is done to identify thrombocytosis (> 400 × 103/µL), which adds to the positive and negative predictive value of using ESR alone.
+ESR is usually dramatically elevated in the arteritic variety, often exceeding 100 mm/hour, and normal in the nonarteritic variety.
+CBC is done to identify thrombocytosis (> 400 × 103/mcL), which adds to the positive and negative predictive value of using ESR alone.

-If giant cell arteritis is suspected, temporal artery biopsy should be done as soon as feasible (at least within 1 to 2 wk because effects of the prednisone therapy may reduce the diagnostic yield of histopathology).
+If giant cell arteritis is suspected, temporal artery biopsy should be done as soon as feasible (at least within 1 to 2 weeks because effects of the prednisone therapy may reduce the diagnostic yield of histopathology).
 Changes in C-reactive protein level are useful for monitoring disease activity and the response to treatment.
 For isolated cases of progressive vision loss, CT or MRI should be done to rule out compressive lesions.

 There is no effective treatment for the nonarteritic variety of optic nerve infarction; however, up to 40% of patients spontaneously recover some useful vision.